We had a chance to catch up with David Paleschuck, author of Branding Bud: The Commercialization of Cannabis.

 Hopefully, that craft component will allow the legacy element to continue, right?
 And I truly believe that will happen.
 But, unfortunately, there are too many people in the industry, both actively participating and at the lobbying level, to just fully allow pharma, alcohol, and tobacco to come in and just level everything that’s been built.
 So I don’t see that happening, but I see them coming in and taking a piece of it.
 No doubt.

 Yeah.
 I mean, it’s interesting because, in Europe, we’ve seen big corporate come in and take over, right?
-So, you a lot of the Canadian companies came in and secured the licenses for countries so that local couldn’t participate.
+So, many Canadian companies came in and secured the licenses for countries so that locals couldn’t participate.
 So, locals couldn’t compete with that, and then, on top of that, you have, again, economies of scale.
 So, they can grow bigger, faster, and cheaper ultimately, right? which will impact the deliverable to the market, the price structure, and all that.
 So, we’ve seen it here.

 It’s like there are some people that just absolutely are into their craft beer, and they would just never drink a Budweiser because it’s just not up to their taste level, and they cannot believe it, right?